Niicck/supergood-reads/README.md

 ### Here's what we got inside

 - **Python tooling:** type-checking with mypy, packaging with Poetry, linting with pre-commit, multi-environment testing with nox
-- **Vitejs JavaScript tooling**: TypeScript and Vue.js compilation, linting, bundling
+- **Vitejs JavaScript tooling**: TypeScript and Vue.js compilation, hot reloading, linting, bundling
 - **Styling:** TailwindCSS, HeadlessUI, PostCSS
 - **Docker:** containerization for multiple deployment environments
 - **Testing:** with Pytest for Django code, jest and puppeteer for browser testing